Failure Capital: The Asset No One Puts on a Balance Sheet

 What Failure Capital Actually Is

-Failure capital is what allows someone to come back sharper, faster, and more precise the next time.
-It’s the compound interest on lived experience.
+It’s what allows someone to come back sharper, faster, and more precise the next time.
+Think of it as the compound interest on lived experience.

 Why Experiential Funding Requires Failure Capital